-Students who would like more information about the Regula Center can contact Chris Pontius at (330) 823-5993 or by e-mailing regulacenter@mountunion.edu.
+Students who would like more information about the Regula Center can contact (330) 823-5993.

 Residence Life

 Currently, the University does not provide housing for graduate students.
 Questions about temporary housing (such as nearby hotels), and housing for special programs held during the summer may be addressed to the Residence Life staff at (330) 829-2761.